 Geico offers a business merchandise coverage option which is excellent for those of you who run a home business or sell products online.
 If you sell items on sites like eBay, Poshmark, and Etsy, be sure to include this option.

 Your business inventory would not be covered under your personal policy, and no insurance company is going to believe all 68 of those sequined kimonos are for your personal use (I have a friend who sells on eBay, and that was her last count!).

-Customers can receive discounts with Geico of they bundle policies, have a home security system, sprinkler system, smoke alarms, or a front desk person (great for you city apartment dwellers).
+Customers can receive policy discounts with Geico when bundling policies, have a home security system, sprinkler system, smoke alarms, or a front desk concierge (great for you city apartment dwellers).